-Kids will love these black plastic firefighter’s hats.
+Kids will love these red plastic firefighter’s hats.

 GET REAL GEAR.
 The most official looking bunker gear for kids anywhere.
 The Jr. Firefighter costume is available in black and tan.
 Both colours are sure to make little kids into big heroes.